AmruthaPatil/NYU-MLCS-Backdoor-Attacks/README.md

 To execute this code, open and run the Lab4_ap7982.ipynb file in a Jupyter Notebook environment.
 We recommend using a local Jupyter Notebook setup due to the substantial storage and RAM requirements, which might exceed the capabilities of basic platforms like Google Colab.

 ### Data and Model Location
 The data and BadNet model are stored within the Lab4 folder.
-Please ensure that the paths to these resources are correctly specified in the code to enable seamless execution.
+Please ensure that the paths to these resources are correctly specified in the code to enable seamless execution. \
-Lab4
+Lab4 \
 ├── data \
 │   ├── cl
-│   │   ├── valid.h5    // Clean validation data used to design the defense
+│   │   ├── valid.h5    // Clean validation data used to design the defense \
-│   │   └── test.h5     // Clean test data used to evaluate the BadNet
+│   │   └── test.h5     // Clean test data used to evaluate the BadNet \
-│   └── bd
+│   └── bd \
-│       ├── bd_valid.h5 // Sunglasses poisoned validation data
+│       ├── bd_valid.h5 // Sunglasses poisoned validation data \
-│       └── bd_test.h5  // Sunglasses poisoned test data
+│       └── bd_test.h5  // Sunglasses poisoned test data \
-├── models
+├── models \
-│   ├── bd_net.h5       // BadNet model
+    ├── bd_net.h5       // BadNet model \
-│   └── bd_weights.h5   // BadNet weights
+    └── bd_weights.h5   // BadNet weights \
-└── Lab4_ap7982.ipynb   // Main Jupyter Notebook file

 ### Instructions